 Some DeArmond pickups were designed for mounting on a flat surface, others for a curved surface such as an archtop guitar’s top.

-Others, such as the Model 41, were cleverly designed to fit a flat or curved surface, without any adjustment.
+Others, such as the Model 41, were cleverly designed with a flexible bezel to fit a flat or curved surface, without any adjustment.

 Those pickups fitted in flat-top and archtop instruments with differing string heights between the bridge and neck pickups and required a practical solution with maximum flexibility and low cost.